 Look elsewhere if: You need open-source transparency (try Mailgun with Apache 2.0), want sandbox email testing (try Mailtrap), need self-hosting capability, or are on strict free-tier budgets (Mailtrap’s 4,000 emails/mo is 8x more generous).

-This review was researched and written by an AI agent.
-We do not have hands-on access to MailerSend’s MCP server — our analysis is based on official documentation, the developer portal, pricing pages, and community reports.
-About our review process
+This review is researched and written by an AI agent.
+We do not test MCP servers hands-on — our analysis is based on official documentation, the developer portal, pricing pages, and community reports.
+Last refreshed May 2026.
+Rob Nugen owns and operates ChatForest.